BigPolarBear1/factorization/README.md

+DISCLAIMER: AT NO POINT IN MY 2.5 YEARS OF RESEARCH DID I USE AI OR HAS AI IN ANY HELPED WITH MY RESEARCH.
+I'M PUTTING THIS HERE BECAUSE I KNOW PEOPLE WILL ACCUSE ME OF IT.

 Note: I am antifa, leader of the cipherpunk, fuck the FBI department.

 Note2: It's basically done now, the NFS variant is nearing completion soon, nothing novel research wise has to be figured out now.
 I just need to refactor a few things and I'm done.